calvotakup/tekkenoridolgame/README.md

-[WIP]

-Simple music guessing game about Tekken and Idol Games.
+Tekken and The Idolmaster series shares a lot of composers and it's pretty common to see people comparing songs from both series and with that in mind i made this simple song guessing game with Tekken and Idolmaster songs.